JotaGutierrez/tetris/README.md

 Said and done.
 In 2 hours we have:

 ### Features
-* A 20*10 board (I don't know board original height yet, but I prefer this initial commit to be exactly how it was after 180 mins, bugs included)
+* A 20*10 board (It looks like this is the original board dimension)
 * all tetris pieces fall down as expected
 * board collisions
 * piece collisions